Your Story. Your Hope. Community Help.

 **If you are thinking about suicide or worried about a friend, please call 800-273-8255 for immediate confidential support or dial 911.***

-- Non-Paternity Event (NPE): conceived from an extramarital affair, tryst, or other sexual encounter and a rape or assault
+- Non-Paternal Event (NPE) – product of an extramarital affair, tryst, rape, assault, or other sexual encounter that results in hidden, undisclosed, or unknown paternity;

 Reach out today by filling out the form below!